-Stalking can be one of the most invasive and dangerous offences, and yet it continues to be one the most poorly investigated.
+Stalking in the UK is one of the most invasive and dangerous offences, and yet it continues to be one the most poorly investigated.

 According to a recently published report 82 per cent of stalking reports were initially treated as non-stalking offences between July 2015 and March 2023.
 They were later revised to stalking offences.
 These statistics are hugely worrying and mark a significant failure for the dedicated Stalking Threat Assessment Centre (STAC) set up in 2018 to reduce reoffending in stalkers and improve outcomes for victims.
 One of STAC’s roles is to provide advice to Police Officers investigating stalking allegations.